aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/angularjs_templates/angularjs_templates.md

 With using `ngController`:

 - `PhoneListController` is in charge of the DOM sub-tree under (and including) the `<body>` element.
-- The expressions above are set up in the controller `PhoneListController`
+- The expressions above are set up in the controller `PhoneListController`.